Entando Standard Banking Demo

 - Micro frontends implemented using React and Angular and co-existing on the same dashboard page

-- Micro front communication techniques
+- Micro frontend communication techniques

-- Microservices run via Spring Boot
+- Microservices via Spring Boot

 - Entando Content Management